resibots/hexa_control/README.md

 ## Dependencies
 hexa_control needs the nav_msgs package that can be retreived by APT-get with 'sudo apt-get install ros-YourDistro-nav-msgs.

-In addition, it requires libdynamixel to be available on the system and manually added to CMakeLists.txt.
+In addition, it requires libdynamixel to be available on the system.
+It can be found on the **HOME** folder by default.
+You can change where to search for libdynamixel by setting the environmental variable *RESIBOTS_DIR* to the path where libdynamixel is located.

 ## Odometry
 This package needs some odometry information to estimate the performance of the trial.
 To get it, the program subscribes to the "vo" topic.